Moravian Lovefeast Services

 Easter Sunrise Service

 The oldest service still held annually in America, the Moravian Easter Sunrise Service is held in God’s Acre, the cemetery in Old Salem.
-Members from many Moravian congregations meet in Winston Salem, NC at Home Moravian Church in the center of Old Salem for a church service, reading material is provided.
-Then, a church service, reading material is provided.
-Then, accompanied by several Moravian Bands along the way, attendees walk a couple blocks into God’s Acre as the bands echo each other.
-As the sun comes up, it is a sight to behold and a Moravian tradition well worth participating in and an experience you will always remember.
-Closer to Easter time go to Home Moravian Church’s website and look under Sunrise Service to find the current year’s Easter Sunrise service time and other details.
+Members from many Moravian congregations meet in Winston-Salem, NC in front of Home Moravian Church, at the center of Old Salem, for an outdoor church service.
+Service material is provided.
+Then, accompanied by several Moravian bands along the way, attendees walk a few blocks into God’s Acre as the bands play and echo each other.
+As the sun rises, it is an inspiring sight to behold and an experience you will always remember.
+As Easter approaches, you can go to Home Moravian Church’s website and look under “Sunrise Service” to find the current year’s Easter Sunrise service time and additional details.
+Other Lenten services, such as the choral Great Sabbath on the Saturday evening before Easter, are also listed on Home Moravian Church’s website .

 A Summary of Our Moravian History

 The Moravian Seal is a symbol of the Moravian Church.
 The image in the center dates to the 1500’s and is referred to as the Agnus Dei – Latin for “Lamb of God.”
-The lamb who represents Jesus Christ, holds a staff with a banner representing victory.
+The lamb, who represents Jesus Christ, holds a staff with a banner representing victory.

 The Moravian Star is an illuminated star-shaped lantern, most commonly having 26 points.
 It is an emblem for the Moravian Protestant faith and is used for advent and Christmas.
-The Moravian Star originated in Saxony, Germany, in the two towns on Niesky and Kleinwalka in the 1830’s.
+The Moravian Star originated in Saxony, Germany, in the two towns of Niesky and Kleinwalka in the 1830’s.
 The stars started out teaching geometry to young boys in the Moravian school, but they were quickly adopted by the Moravian Church as a symbol of the birth of Jesus and represented the star of Bethlehem.
 Click here to learn more on Moravian.org.